 The teeth are in acrylic resin and their shapes are adjusted to that of the natural teeth.
 So, no one will notice that you wear a denture.
 Removable dentures can be divided into two subcategories; the full removable prosthesis, or denture, is intended to replace all teeth, 14 in all excluding the wisdom teeth, of a dental arch upper or lower jaw.
 The full prosthesis in the maxillary covers and rests on the palate.
 It is held in the mouth on the basis of the sucker principle which is created by the saliva accumulated between the prosthesis and the gum.
-The oral mucusa acts as a rubber seal.
-As for the mandible, it is hold in place mechanically, that is to say according to the shape of the gum.
+The oral mucosa acts as a rubber seal.
+As for the mandible, it is held in place mechanically, that is to say according to the shape of the gum.
 The partial removable denture serves to replace one or more missing teeth in order to improve phonetics, chewing, as well as aesthetics.
 It is made of acrylic on a metal base.
-The retention of this prosthesis is provided by hooks which fit on the neighboring natural teeth.
+The retention of this prosthesis is provided by hooks which fit on the neighbouring natural teeth.

 Crowned partial denture

 The partial prosthesis crown is used when a tooth is broken, or does not have enough healthy natural tooth structure to support a composite resin or because of caries or devitalized following a treatment.
 In this case, the dentist proposes to the patient generally to make a crown.
 It is a restoration that will completely cover the tooth that supports it and will be fixed with a dental adhesive.

 The dentist must first prepare the tooth that will receive it, then begins to reduce the size of the natural tooth by grinding it to create enough space to obtain a natural-looking crown.
 Once the tooth is reduced, the dentist takes an impression of this preparation which will then be transformed into a working model by the dental technician.